Air Quality Monitoring

 - Air Pollution Microscopy - The Air Pollution Microscopy program creates images of many pollutants that are too small to see in air.

-- Ambient Air Quality Standards - NYSDEC Air Resources - Air quality standards
+- National Ambient Air Quality Standards - NYSDEC Air Resources - Air quality standards

 - High Ozone Values During 2013 - Tables showing NYS monitored ozone values greater than the numerical values of the National Ambient Air Quality Standards during 2013

 - New York State Ambient Air Quality Report for 2012 - Summary of 2012 NYSDEC Ambient Air monitoring data